 Here are some of the services we offer:

 - An Online Support Program to learn more about stress, trauma, depression, wellness.
 We offer skills, strategies, and resources for both you and your students.
-As you view the lessons, you have access to live, real-time coaching from one of our Crisis Counselors.
+As you view the lessons, you have access to live, real-time coaching from our Crisis Counselors.
 They will answer questions about the lessons and help you to develop your own resilience and recovery plan.
 Click here to register for access to this program.
+Professional Development and Graduate Credits available for participation in this program.

 - Ask-a-therapist line.
 Need help supporting the mental health needs of your students?
 Wondering about mental health interventions you can use in your classroom?
 You can speak directly with one of the members of our child/adolescent team who can help you navigate behaviors in your classroom and recommend resources for your students.
 Call 303-724-2500 and let them know you would like to speak to a child therapist for help with a student.